How the Amazon experience impacts pharmaceutical sales reps

 about how you can use the 60 Seconds app to make measurable improvements to your sales team’s delivery

-There’s no denying technology poses a threat to the role of pharmaceutical sales rep. With a vast array of product information readily available online, doctors are no longer reliant solely on sales reps as their information source.
+There’s no denying technology poses a threat to the role of pharmaceutical sales rep.

 60 Seconds Founder, Marcus West talks with Ben Fordham on his 2GB programme “Sydney Live”.
 Having worked with Ben at Channel 9, Marcus answers Ben’s question, how to be a better public speaker.